AppCakeLtd/vmupro-sdk/README.md

 ### 1. Download and Install ESP-IDF

-The VMU Pro SDK is based on the ESP-IDF framework.
+The VMUPro SDK is based on the ESP-IDF framework.
 You'll need to install ESP-IDF v5.4.

 **Windows:**
 ```bash